 “The shock of the incident has been very traumatic for the people who were at the scene, and it is going to be difficult for them to recover from it – we are all still mourning,” the Rev. Joseph Akor, director of communication of the Minna Diocese, told Compass.
 “The worshipers have cause to be afraid after an incident like this, but they are strengthened by the blood of the martyrs and have not relented in attending daily Mass.”

 The Very Rev. Isaac Achi of St. Theresa’s today said that 73 people were receiving hospital treatment.
 The Rev. Musa Dada of the Niger state chapter of the Christian Association of Nigeria (CAN) said that of those hurt in the blast, 50 were seriously injured.
-On the same day as the Madalla attack, Boko Haram also detonated bombs at Mountain of Fire and Miracles Church in Jos, Plateau state, though no one was killed until a policeman who later confronted the assailants was shot.
+On the same day as the Madalla attack, an extremist group that is located primarily in Northern Nigeria also detonated bombs at Mountain of Fire and Miracles Church in Jos, Plateau state, though no one was killed until a policeman who later confronted the assailants was shot.
 A bomb also exploded at a church in Gadaka, Yobe state, where several people reportedly were wounded.

 Akor of the Minna Diocese told Compass that the church was doing everything possible to aid survivors, including those injured and those who lost relatives.

 “Many of those who are directly affected can’t still comprehend what happened and why this kind of thing should happen,” he said.
 “They went to church and didn’t bargain for this kind of thing to happen.
 It is indeed a trial of our faith but, as in situations like this, we have no choice but to keep praying more.”

 A widow who is a member of the church came into the damaged building this morning wailing over the death of her only son.
 Another woman lost her husband and all their children in the attack.
 A small girl lost her parents.